BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/resources-api.md

 @@@

-@@@ note { .warning title="JSON payloads" }
+@@@ note { .warning title="Reserved types and fields" }

+A generic resource can not have a type belonging to the Nexus vocabulary (https://bluebrain.github.io/nexus/vocabulary/).

-The json payload for create and update operations cannot contain keys beginning with underscore (_), as these fields are reserved for Nexus metadata
+Moreover it can not include any field starting with underscore (_) at the root level as these fields are reserved for Nexus metadata.
 @@@

 ## Nexus metadata